charliecalvert/CloudNotes/Assignments/WalkingMap.md

 Submit the following:

  - A zip file containing your files
- - In the comment area put the URL of your walking map page on S3.
+ - In the comment area put the URLs of your walking map pages on S3 and Google Sites.
  - In the comment area put the URL of your git repository.
 It should look something like this:

 ```